What is your goal with this blog?

-What will this blog accomplish?
-The goal of my blog is to encourage Generation Y investors to invest both early and often.
-Most readers are embarking on brand new careers and are now in control of true discretionary income for the first time.
-My goal is to help you understand the best ways to invest that money while avoiding the Wall Street hype machine's tentacles and staying disciplined in the process.
+The goal of my blog is to encourage Generation Y investors (i.e. millennials as we are often called) to invest both early and often.
+Most readers are embarking on brand new careers, and are now in control of true discretionary income for the first time.
+My goal is to help you understand the best ways to invest that money while avoiding the Wall Street hype machine's tentacles, all the while staying disciplined in the process.
 While I will not recommend any specific investments, I will offer comments and opinion on how the current news of the day in the financial world and beyond may relate to Generation Y investors and their finances.
-Also, I will occasionally post and comment on articles that may interest Gen Y readers and highlight certain strategies that have worked for Gen Y's.
+Also, I will occasionally post and comment on articles that may interest millennial readers and highlight certain strategies that have worked for us.
 Please don't get the impression that this blog is purely about investing!
-Instead, I will also talk about Gen Y careers and professional life, money management and anything else I think the Gen Y reader will enjoy.
+Instead, I will also talk about Gen Y careers and professional life, money management, and anything else I think the financially conscious millennial reader will enjoy.

 As a fellow member of Generation Y, I know exactly what you are going through.
 I have been investing for greater than half of my life and had an investment guide for teenagers published in 2003 by McGraw-Hill.
 I earned by B.S. in Finance from Louisiana State University in 2011, earned an MBA from Loyola University New Orleans in 2015 and have been working in a supply chain role for a major corporation the past four and a half years.
 While in high school and college, I interned at financial firms such as a hedge fund and a local investment management firm.